Are you struggling with an obstacle? These 8 reminders to help you overcome obstacles will get through the challenges.

 #6: Be persistent

-It’s so hard to be persistent, especially as we try to reach goals that seem way beyond reach.
+It’s so hard to be persistent, especially as we reach for goals that seem way beyond us.
 We see others hit success in such a short amount of time whereas we feel stuck in the same place, barely moving.
 Trust me, I know the feeling.

 But we all have different timelines, resources and paths to get where we need to go.
 Many of the people who seem so successful have also been in the same situation as you are.
 A big difference between them and others who didn’t reach those goals?
 They didn’t give up.